Code-Institute-Submissions/Milestone-Project-58/README.md

 # Design

  All through out the pages we've used 3 colors ( blue, yellow and red) and these were designated for each class offered.

 # Wireframe
- I used Balsamiq Wireframe 4 to create the framework of the website.
-There have been several modifications as the project progressed.
+ I used Balsamiq Wireframe 4 to create the framework for the website.
+There have been several modifications as the project progressed but below are the final outputs:

  * Desktop [View](https://github.com/gideongannaban/Milestone-Project-1/blob/master/Desktop%20View.pdf)
  * Ipad [View](https://github.com/gideongannaban/Milestone-Project-1/blob/master/Ipad%20View.pdf)